 The garden work is shared through committees and work bees.
 The committees are work groups with a chairperson.
 Committees are open to any gardener who wants to contribute.

-Memberships and Allocations – Chair Donna Nelson Scott.
+Memberships and Allocations – Chair Donna Scott.
 Takes the applications and assigns garden plots and trees according to the Grow Regina guidelines.

 Operations – Chair Doug Bouck.
 Maintaining the physical structures of the garden that is: building and fixing cribbing, maintaining water lines and hoses, making signs, moving dirt and general handyman duties.
 Work bees are called when the work is too much for the committee.